mandysGit/LS/backend/RB120-RB129/lesson-2/RPS_bonus_assignment.md

 **<u>Discussion Pros & Cons</u>**

-It is not necessary to break up the moves into separate subclass for now because my rpsls game is still quite simple.
+It is not necessary to break up the moves into separate subclass for now because my rpsls game is still simple.
 Breaking up the moves into subclasses makes selecting a move and the code more complicated.

 If the game has more rules, and each move had unique features that could not be clearly represented in the behaviour or state of the `Move` class, then I would consider refactoring each move into separate classes.
 For instance, if Rock has specific rules that only applies to the Rock move, then creating subclasses for each move would make those rules more clear in the code.

-Otherwise, the refactor I did by creating `WIN_COMBINATIONS` constant within the `Move` class is a clear reprersentation of the winning states for each move.
-It is unecessary at this point to refactor each move into it's own individual subclass.
+The refactor I did by creating `WIN_COMBINATIONS` constant within the `Move` class is a clear representation of the winning states for each move.

 ```ruby
 class Move